SantiagoSR-1/Credit-Risk-Classification/README.md

 Another logistic regression model is also created, but incorporates a random oversample model of the original testing data and resampled values for X and y.

-Finally, we end on a comparison of the classification report data and, interpretting the results, we give our analysis of what modelis the "better" of the two.
+Finally, we end on a comparison of the classification report data and, interpretting the results, we give our analysis of what model is the "better" of the two.

 ---